leap71/leap71.github.io/coding-for-engineers/12-computational-fixture-maker-4.md

 # Let's build a computational fixture maker (Part 4)

-Let's wrap up our fixture maker this week by looking at a feature I recently introduced into PicoGK 1.7.5.
+Let's wrap up our fixture maker this week by looking at a feature I recently [introduced into PicoGK 1.7.5](https://github.com/leap71/PicoGK/releases/tag/PicoGK-v1.7.5).

-When you work with `Voxels`, you constantly work with boolean functions, Add, Subtract, Intersect.
+When you work with `Voxels`, you constantly deal with boolean functions, Add, Subtract, Intersect.

 So, when you add two `Voxels` objects together, you write: